Endper/Calculator-Clicker/README.md

 If you're now reconsidering downloading the .py file, you can view the file on github.

+---
+Additional Information
+---
+[Q&A](Q&A.md) - In case you have any questions, they might be already answered.

+You are welcome to put up any issues if they make the program better.

+If you find any bugs, please report them by filing an issue.

+---
 ## License

 This program is licensed under the [Apache License 2.0](LICENSE).